aws-samples/auto-healing-persistent-virtual-network-functions/README.md

        * **``InstanceRequiresReboot``**: Configuration option (``true`` or ``false``) that enforces a VNF reboot after attaching the VIP Elastic Network Interface (ENI).
 This depends on the specific VNF behavior, and if it supports dynamically attaching an ENI without requiring restart or not. ``JunipervSRX`` and ``JunipervMX`` have been tested requiring a restart after dynamic interface attachment (``true``), others like ``CiscoCSR1000v`` or a plain Amazon Linux2 instance can dynamically incorporate additional ENIs without requiring a reboot (``false``))
        * **``CustomUserData``**: Optional free text field to enter User Data whenever a custom instance is selected (only needed if the VNF is neither ``CiscoCSR1000v`` , nor  ``JunipervSRX``, nor ``JunipervMX``, because basic User Data is provided in those cases).

 You can see some sample deployment choices under [Sample Deployment Choices](#sample-deployment-choices).
 The SAM deployment will ask you to confirm the stack creation with those parameters and it gives you the option to save these entered parameters in a local ``.toml`` file that can be reused later (see [Advanced Configuration Deployment](#advanced-configuration-deployment)).
-It takes approximately 10 minutes to complete the execution.
+The execution takes approximately 10 minutes to complete.

-Because an SNS topic is created, an e-mail will be sent to the **``SnsEmail``** Parameter value to confirm SNS subscription and send events, so you would need to accept that to receive notifications.
+Because an SNS topic is created, an e-mail will be sent to the **``SnsEmail``** Parameter value to confirm the SNS subscription and to notify subsequent events.
+You would need to accept an initial notification to that e-mail upon stack creation, in order to be able to receive notifications for further events.

-During the stack creation time, you will observe that VNF instance creation is delayed for the amount of time specified under **``ASGHealthCheckGracePeriod``**, so this will affect your overall initial solution standup time.
+During the stack creation time, you will observe that the VNF instance creation is delayed for the amount of time specified under **``ASGHealthCheckGracePeriod``**, so this will affect your overall initial solution standup time.

-Once you have deployed that stack one, it is no longer needed to build the AWS SAM application again, unless you have changed the the main AWS CloudFormation template.
-In this case, you do not need to run ``sam init`` or ``sam build -t nfv_infrastructure_and_vnf.yml`` again in subsequent executions, and it suffices by going through the guided deployment again ``sam deploy –guided`` or ``sam deploy –config-file <sample.toml>``as described in [Advanced Configuration Deployment](#advanced-configuration-deployment)
+Once you have deployed that stack first, it is no longer needed to build the AWS SAM application again, unless you have changed the main AWS CloudFormation template.
+In this case, you do not need to run ``sam init`` or ``sam build -t nfv_infrastructure_and_vnf.yml`` again in later executions, and it suffices by going through the guided deployment again ``sam deploy –guided`` or ``sam deploy –config-file <sample.toml>``as described in [Advanced Configuration Deployment](#advanced-configuration-deployment)

 ## Sample Deployment Choices